snehitadhatri/Customer-Chat-bot/TASK 4/README.md

 ---

 ### 📜 License
-This is for educational purpose only
+This project is for academic and internship use only.